 Definition of a Bull Market

 A bull market refers to a financial market characterized by a sustained upward trend in prices.
 During a bull market, there is overall optimism and positive sentiment among investors, leading to increased buying activity.
-This upward momentum is often driven by factors such as strong economic growth, favorable government policies, and increased investor confidence.

 Bull markets are typically associated with rising stock prices, but they can also be observed in other asset classes such as commodities and currencies.
 It's important to note that short-term price fluctuations do not solely determine a bull market but are characterized by an extended period of upward movement.